-Selling Your Honey
+Selling Honey

 You can increase your honey sales by making specialty products that sell at a premium cost like comb honey, infusions or confections (cinnamon, vanilla, chili peppers and cacao are common ones).

 If you have a lot of honey, instead of selling by the jar, you can sell it by the bucket to restaurants, bakeries and hotels.
+You make even less per ounce, but you save SO MUCH time not having to fill and label every little jar.
+For more about selling wholesale, check out my how to sell honey wholesale video.

-Selling Candles & Beeswax Products
+Selling Candles & Other Beeswax Products

-Once you have some wax rendered (what we call when you melt and clean the honeycomb into a solid block of wax), you can make beeswax wraps, beeswax candles and body products.
-Chap stick is usually a big seller, but you can also make soap, salves, body butters, and lotions with your beeswax.
-Wellness Mama is full of great beeswax lotion recipes.
+Once you have some wax rendered (what we call when you melt and clean the honeycomb so that it is a solid block of wax free of dirt and bee parts), you can make beeswax wraps, candles, soap and body products.

 You can also sell blocks of pure beeswax to people who make candles and body products.
 I've never had much luck selling pure beeswax.
 I can't compete with the prices on amazon, but if you see a demand for it, give it a shot!